Design rule checking (DRC)#

 Rules.add_min_line_width

-Append a minimum-line-width rule.
+Append a minimum line width rule.

 Rules.add_min_clearance

-Append a minimum-clearance rule between two nets (wild-cards allowed).
+Append a minimum clearance rule between nets.

 Rules.add_min_annular_ring

-Append a minimum-annular-ring rule for drilled holes.
+Append a minimum annular ring rule for drilled holes.

 Rules.add_diff_pair_length_match